 A potential marital alliance had been arranged for Mulla Nasrudin.
 The first ever rendezvous was all set and Mulla was eager like a bull in spring to meet his bride-to-be.
 All dressed up, he took two lanterns as he prepared to step out of the house.

 “Where are you going with two lamps?” his father asked him.

 “Why, I’m off to see my prospective fiancée!”

 “Son,” the father said stroking his beard, “when I was your age, I was so brave and so madly in love that I ran through the woods at night and met your mother in the pitch dark.”

 “No wonder, Father,” Mulla said, “look what you got!”

 If you choose to walk through your life in darkness, you will miss out on all the glory that surrounds you.
 And sometimes, when life forces you to pass through a dark patch, be sure to look up, for, a million stars of boundless magnificence are twinkling gently.

-You won’t discover the beauty of your existence or plumb the depths of your heart, till you open yourself up to new ways of thinking.
-To take a flight in the unchartered universe of consciousness with that heightened awareness, you simply have to look at the world from a different perspective.
+You won’t discover the beauty of your existence or plumb the depths of your heart, until you open yourself up to new ways of thinking.
+To take a flight into the unchartered universe of consciousness with that heightened awareness, you simply have to look at the world from a different perspective.
 And that’s what spiritual attainment is at the end of the day: gaining a new viewpoint so you may live in the same world and yet interpret life differently.
 It begins by respecting yourself and those around you, by practicing loving kindness, by being humble.

 No beware-of-dogs.
 If anything, beware of thoughts.